Labelling of bread, cakes and similar products

 Bread, cakes, etc sold at a bakery must be marked with their name, details of irradiated or genetically modified ingredients, and any allergens that are present.

 This guide applies to non-prepacked foods (those that are sold loose, or packaged at the request of the consumer).
-For more information on non-prepacked foods, see 'Labelling of non-prepacked foods'.
+For more information on non-prepacked foods, please see 'Labelling of non-prepacked foods'.

 This guide does not cover food that is prepacked for direct sale.
-Prepacked for direct sale means food that is placed into packaging (prepacked) before being offered for sale and sold / offered for sale or supply from the premises on which it was packed by that business, or from a mobile stall or vehicle used by that business - for example, cakes that are packaged in the shop from which they will be sold.
-For more information, please refer to 'Labelling of prepacked-for-direct-sale foods'.
+'Prepacked for direct sale', while not legally defined, means food that is placed into packaging (prepacked) before being offered for sale and sold / offered for sale or supply from the premises on which it was packed, or from a mobile stall or vehicle being operated by the business.
+For example, cakes that are packaged in the shop from which they will be sold.
+For more information, please see 'Labelling of prepacked-for-direct-sale foods'.

 NAME